FlagstaffGardens/focusflow/README.md

 ## Customising Prompts

 Edit the files in `prompts/` locally.
-In Docker/Dokploy deployments mount an override directory to `/app/prompts` to change prompts without rebuilding.
+They are baked into the image; if you need runtime overrides you can still mount a directory to `/app/prompts`, but it’s optional.

 ## Scripts